kenzaboutaleb/Coursera_Capstone/README.md

 # Coursera_Capstone
-This directory is part of a Data Science project on Coursera.
+This repository is part of a Data Science project on Coursera.